 The integrated regulator maintains the required pressure differential between the gas inlet and gas outlet.
 A stabilized pressure differential allows the ECOsystem™ to evenly distribute odorant to the pipeline system, regardless of varying downstream pressures that can be associated with peak gas usages.

-The PLC continuously monitors changes in gas flow rate and automatically adapts the amount of odorzied gas released into the pipeline.
+The PLC continuously monitors changes in gas flow rate and automatically adapts the amount of odorized gas released into the pipeline.
 The PLC features Class I, Div.
 2 approval with optional Class I, Div.
 1 approval if required for the application.
 System status and alarms can be remotely monitored via Ethernet, Modbus, or modem.
 The system alarms conveniently makes the information about operational issues available for assessment prior to going on-site.
 The system history is logged to a microSD card in CSV format to track important data and settings.

 Vaporized odorant saturates natural gas inside the tank proportional to pipeline flow.
 With the tank located downstream of moving parts, system leaks that might occur from normal wear-and-tear remain odorant-free.
-Multiple tank sizes are available to accomodate different capacities or flow rates for convenient long-term odorization.
+Multiple tank sizes are available to accommodate different capacities or flow rates for convenient long-term odorization.